 Even if the relationship between academic adviser and the student is smooth, the workload and the engineering curriculum in graduate school takes a heavy toll on many people by killing their creativity outside of academia.
 Many engineers start alienating common sense from their lives and start thinking about everything in a rigorous logical manner.

 The Silicon Valley culture has so much pervaded the lives of engineers in the U.S. and India that being a nerd is worn as a badge of honor no matter that nobody can understand you except a select few in your circle.
+Even in mundane conversations and jokes, engineers often tend to use references to software and algorithms that nobody outside their circle can fathom.
+This further alienates them from the public at large.
 It is so unfortunate that the high-paying jobs that engineers secure hide their shortcomings in the eyes of society.
 Their anti-social actions are justified by labeling them nerdy.
 Their ill-mannered behavior is accounted for by calling them geeky.
 Their brainless dressing sense is explained by labeling them dorky.
 You get the point.
 There is a reason why most engineers worship billionaire tech-entrepreneurs despite the fact that most such people (as much as I have read about them) have poor social skills and even worse stability in their personal lives.
 But, money triumphs over everything else.
 God Bless Capitalism.

 Engineers (even more among those who hold advanced degrees like Masters or Ph.D.) often think of others as inferior to them.
 Saying a few words of acknowledgment, appreciation, or thankfulness are alien to their comportment because again, years in academia subconsciously train them to believe that the only axis to excel in life is that of education.
 Initiating a conversation with someone is also considered a risk because it will hurt one’s sense of “pride” if the other person will not respond.
 Such people are comfortable being the biggest shark in their own lake rather than venturing out and exploring the infinite varieties of sea life in the ocean.
 To cover their sense of ignorance, engineers naturally concoct fiction around themselves by believing that only they are the ones really changing the world while other professionals are just working on less-important problems (you know like fixing democratic institutions, turning back the tide of climate change, struggling for human and animal rights, developing distribution mechanism for COVID-19 vaccines, devising economic policies for the next decade, etc.).
 What a tragedy that many of the best minds in a nation are comfortable working on minor technological advancements while they could contribute so much more for humanity if they could just come out of their bubbles.